 “Not knowing or too scared to see what else was possible, I clung to our marriage for dear life until I realized I didn’t have to merely survive.
 I had a choice: either deal with my demons and frocks or live a half-life in disguise.
 One by one I gave up my frocks…the power of acceptance took hold of me, and I was on a mission to change my course.”

-– Jo Diblee, Frock Off; Living Undisguised
+– Jo Dibblee, Frock Off; Living Undisguised

 Have you ever read The Glass Castle by Jeanette Walls?

-If so, then I think you will LOVE this memoir by Jo Diblee: Frock-Off; Living Undisguised.
+If so, then I think you will LOVE this memoir by Jo Dibblee: Frock-Off; Living Undisguised.
 If you haven’t read The Glass Castle but enjoy reading a candid memoir that doesn’t hold back from telling the truth, then I highly recommend Frock-Off.

 Here is a snapshot of the Frock-Off book:

-With parents tormented by secrets, guilt and shame, Jo Diblee quickly learns to protect herself.
+With parents tormented by secrets, guilt and shame, Jo Dibblee quickly learns to protect herself.
 Faced with her parents’ alcoholism, drug abuse and depression, along with the sexual assault and stalking of a foster parent, early in life Jo began to use a coping strategy she now calls “frocking.”